-Milk Thistle Extract Blocks HIV Infection and Replication
+Milk Thistle Extract Inhibits HIV Infection

 Researchers from the University of Washington’s Department of Laboratory Medicine have found that a Silymarin extract from the Milk thistle herb inhibits the growth of the Human immunodeficiency virus-1 (HIV-1) among human cells.